Ivan9987Fajardo/AngularMaterialBootstrapNGXSBase/README.md

-# AngularMaterialBase
+# AngularMaterialBootstrapBase

-This Angular 10 Base consists of Angular Material Base, NGXS, CompoDoc, App Initializer, and Resolver.
+This Angular 10 Base consists of Angular Material/Bootstrap, NGXS, CompoDoc, App Initializer, and Resolver.
 A Demo Component has been added for your reference.

 ## Installation